Deactivate users

 -

-On the Members tab, select the checkbox next to each member you want to deactivate.
+On the Members tab, select the checkbox next to each user you want to deactivate.
 To select all users, select the checkbox to the left of Name.

 When you check the box to the left of Name, it only selects the users in your view.
 If you scroll down, more users appear and can be selected.

-The numbers to the right of Account type show the number of members currently displayed out of the total number of members.
+The numbers to the right of Account type show the number of users currently displayed out of the total number of users.

 -